 Diagnosis of extra-intestinal microsporidiosis involving the lung, skin, and other organs, particularly in immunocompromised hosts

 This test is intended to be ordered on specimens other than stool and urine.

-See Parasitic Investigation of Stool Specimens Algorithm in Special Instructions for other diagnostic tests that may be of value in evaluating patients with diarrhea.
+See Parasitic Investigation of Stool Specimens Algorithm in Special Instructions.

-The anti-helmintic drug, albendazole has been found effective in some infections due to Enterocytozoon bieneusi and Encephalitozoon (Septata) intestinalis.
+The antihelmintic drug, albendazole has been found effective in some infections due to Enterocytozoon bieneusi and Encephalitozoon (Septata) intestinalis.

-If positive, reported as microsporidia
+If positive, reported as Microsporidia detected